V/STOL: Props, proprotors, and advanced rotorcraft

+Rockwell International built, and then abandoned, the Rockwell XFV-12 supersonic fighter which had an unusual wing which opened up like window blinds to create an ejector pump for vertical flight.
+It never generated enough lift to get off the ground despite developing 20,000 lbf of thrust.
+The French had a nominally Mach 2 Dassault Mirage IIIV fitted with no less than 8 lift engines that flew (and crashed), but did not have enough space for fuel or payload for combat missions.
+The German EWR VJ 101 used swiveling engines mounted on the wingtips with fuselage mounted lift engines, and the VJ 101C X1 reached supersonic flight (Mach 1.08) on 29 July 1964.
+The supersonic Hawker Siddeley P.1154, which competed with the Mirage IIIV for use in NATO, was cancelled even as the aircraft were being built.

 NASA has flown other VTOL craft such as the Bell XV-15 research craft (1977), as have the Soviet Navy and Luftwaffe.
 Sikorsky tested an aircraft dubbed the X-Wing, which took off in the manner of a helicopter.
 The rotors would become stationary in mid-flight, and function as wings, providing lift in addition to the static wings.
 Boeing X-50 is a Canard Rotor/Wing prototype that utilizes a similar concept.

 A different British VTOL project was the gyrodyne, where a rotor is powered during take-off and landing but which then freewheels during flight, with separate propulsion engines providing forward thrust.
 Starting with the Fairey Gyrodyne, this type of aircraft later evolved into the much larger twin-engined Fairey Rotodyne, that used tipjets to power the rotor on take-off and landing but which then used two Napier Eland turboprops driving conventional propellers mounted on substantial wings to provide propulsion, the wings serving to unload the rotor during horizontal flight.
-The Rotodyne was developed to combine the efficiency of a fixed-wing aircraft at cruise with the VTOL capability of a helicopter to provide short haul airliner service from city centres to airports.
+The Rotodyne was developed to combine the efficiency of a fixed-wing aircraft at cruise with the VTOL capability of a helicopter to provide short-haul airliner service from city centres to airports.

 The CL-84 Dynavert was a Canadian V/STOL turbine tilt-wing monoplane designed and manufactured by Canadair between 1964 and 1972.
 The Canadian government ordered three updated CL-84s for military evaluation in 1968, designated the CL-84-1.
 From 1972 to 1974, this version was demonstrated and evaluated in the United States aboard the aircraft carriers USS Guam and USS Guadalcanal, and at various other centres.
-These trials involved military pilots from the United States, the United Kingdom and Canada.
+These trials involved military pilots from the United States, the United Kingdom, and Canada.
 During testing, two of the CL-84s crashed due to mechanical failures, but no loss of life occurred as a result of these accidents.
 No production contracts resulted.